Privacy information

 We are represented on several social media platforms with a company page.
 Through this, we would like to offer further opportunities for information about our company and for exchange.
 Our company has company pages on the following social media platforms:

 When you visit or interact with a profile on a social media platform, personal data about you may be processed.
-Information associated with a social media profile used also regularly constitutes personal data.
+The information associated with a social media profile used also regularly constitutes personal data.
 This also covers messages and statements made while using the profile.
-In addition, during your visit to a social media profile, certain information is often automatically collected about it, which may also constitute personal data.
+In addition, during your visit to a social media profile, certain information about it is often automatically collected, which may also constitute personal data.

 1. Visit of a social media page

-Meta provides us with statistics and insights in an anonymized form for our Facebook and Instagram page, which we use to gain insights into the types of actions that people take on our page (so-called “page insights”).
-These page insights are created based on certain information about individuals who have visited our page.
-This processing of personal data is carried out by Meta and us as joint controllers.
-The processing serves our legitimate interest in evaluating the types of actions taken on our site and improving our site based on these insights.
+Some operators of social media platforms collect and process event data and profile data and provide us with statistics and insights for our pages in anonymized form, which help us gain insights into the types of actions that people take on our page (so-called “page insights”).
+These page insights are created based on certain information about individuals who have visited our site.
+This processing of personal data is carried out by the social media operators and us as joint controllers.
+The processing serves our legitimate interest to evaluate the types of actions taken on our site and to improve our site based on these insights.
 The legal basis for this processing is Art.
-6 (1) (f) DSGVO.
-We cannot associate the information obtained via Page Insights with individual Facebook profiles that interact with our Facebook page.
-We have entered into a joint controller agreement with Meta, which specifies the distribution of data protection obligations between us and Meta.
-For details about the processing of personal data to create Page Insights and the agreement entered into between us and Meta, please visit https://www.facebook.com/legal/terms/information_about_page_insights_data.
-Regarding these data processing operations, you have the option of asserting your data subject rights (see “Your rights” in this regard) against Meta as well.
-Further information on this can be found in Meta’s privacy policy at https://www.facebook.com/privacy/explanation.
+6 (1) f DSGVO.

-• LinkedIn and we have agreed that the Irish Data Protection Commission is the lead supervisory authority overseeing processing for Page Insights.
+We have agreed with Meta and LinkedIn that the Irish Data Protection Commission is the lead supervisory authority overseeing processing for Page Insights.
 You always have the right to lodge a complaint with the Irish Data Protection Commission (see at www.dataprotection.ie) or any other supervisory authority.

 We also process information that you have provided to us via our company page on the respective social media platform.
 Such information may be the username used, contact details or a message to us.
 These processing operations by us are carried out as the sole responsible party.
 We process this data on the basis of our legitimate interest in contacting inquiring persons.
 The legal basis for the data processing is Art.
-6 para.
-1 letter f DSGVO.
+6 (1) f GDPR.
 Further data processing may take place if you have consented (Art.
-6 para 1 letter a DSGVO) or if this is necessary for the fulfillment of a legal obligation (Art.
-6 para 1 letter c DSGVO).
+6 (1) a GDPR) or if this is necessary for the fulfillment of a legal obligation (Art.
+6 (1) c GDPR).

 IV.
 Further data processing